Michael J. Freeman: Interactivision

 In 1986, Freeman licensed a video game system to the View-Master Ideal Toy Company Inc. This system encompassed digital interactivity considered advanced for that time period, and video games were produced by the Walt Disney Company and CTW (Children's Television Workshop).
-The games initially released were named: Sesame Street: Let's Learn and Play Together, Sesame Street: Magic on Sesame Street, Sesame Street: Let's Play School, Sesame Street: Oscar's Letter Party, The Muppet Show: Muppet Madness, The Muppet Show: You're The Director, and Disney Cartoon Arcade.
+The games initially released were Sesame Street: Let's Learn and Play Together, Sesame Street: Magic on Sesame Street, Sesame Street: Let's Play School, Sesame Street: Oscar's Letter Party, The Muppet Show: Muppet Madness, The Muppet Show: You're The Director, and Disney Cartoon Arcade.

 Author

-In 1976, Freeman authored a book entitled: Writing Resumes, Locating Jobs, and Handling Job Interviews.
+In 1976, Freeman authored a book entitled Writing Resumes, Locating Jobs, and Handling Job Interviews.
 The book was originally published by Richard D Irwin, Publishers but was later bought out by McGraw Hill.

+Family

+Freeman is married to Lowis Sherfey and has five children and three grandchildren.